The Design

 Right now we are working with our structural engineer, and I believe he is going to be able to eliminate the two posts supporting the loft that you can see in the renderings above.

-[Update #2: You can check out all the blog posts on this project here.]
+[Update: Check out all the blog posts on this project here.]

 Curious about Quonsets?
 Ready to learn more about these bizarre, amazing, shiny, round, prefab structures?
 Drop your info below and I’ll start you off on my email tutorial series.
 Looking to build an inexpensive but beautiful home debt-free?
 Considering going off-grid?
 Or are you just tired of the same old same old and want something unique and beautiful?
 A Quonset House might be the answer for you.